 - Also, you will also be asked about your medical and psychological history.

 - You will be issued an inmate ID number.

 - Any personal property you have will get taken away from you and stored until you get released.

 - You will then be allowed to make a phone call so you can get in touch with family, friends, or bail bondsman.

-- If they expect that you will make bail and be released quickly, you might get to wear your street clothes, if not you you will have to change into a jumpsuit.
+- If they expect that you will make bail and be released quickly, you might get to wear your street clothes, if not you will have to change into a jumpsuit.

 Have you ever been booked into jail?
 If you have, you should tell us how it happened.
 How long did it take to get processed?
-What was you treatment like?
+What was your treatment like?
 Can you share any secrets that will help others get through the process?